plone/training/dexterity_2.rst

 In this part we will:

-* add a marker-interface to our talk-type
+* add a marker interface to our talk type
-* create custom catalog-indexes
+* create custom catalog indexes
 * query the catalog for them
-* enable some more default-features for our type
+* enable some more default features for our type

 .. _dexterity2-marker-label:

-Add a marker-interface to the talk-type
+Add a marker interface to the talk type
 ---------------------------------------

 Marker Interfaces
 +++++++++++++++++

-The content-type `Talk` is not yet a first-class citizen because it does not implement his own interface.
-Interfaces are like name-tags, telling other elements who and what you are and what you can do.
+The content type `Talk` is not yet a first class citizen because it does not implement its own interface.
+Interfaces are like nametags, telling other elements who and what you are and what you can do.
 A marker interface is like such a nametag.
-The talks actually have a auto-generated marker-interface ``plone.dexterity.schema.generated.Plone_0_talk``.
+The talks actually have an auto-generated marker interface ``plone.dexterity.schema.generated.Plone_0_talk``.

-The problem is that the name of the Plone-instance ``Plone`` is part of that interface-name.
+The problem is that the name of the Plone instance ``Plone`` is part of that interface name.
 If you now moved these types to a site with another name, code that uses these Interfaces would no longer find the objects in question.

 To solve this we add a new Interface to ``interfaces.py``: